activitystream/slate/source/includes/_aspects.md

-bcc* | String[] | The event will be linked with all the emails/handles provided in the recipient sections. url | String | A fully qualified URL pointing to the email on the email server. content | String | A summary of the email content properties | Map | Map for additional, customer specific, information group | Boolean | Add grouping/collapsing information for the event (default is true)
+bcc* | String[] | The event will be linked with all the emails/handles provided in the recipient sections. url | String | A fully qualified URL pointing to the email on the email server. content | String | A summary of the email content properties |  for |  for containing additional, customer specific, information group | Boolean | Add grouping/collapsing information for the event (default is true)

 Can enhance or is complemented by: Attachments, Locale, Classification, **Collapsable, Access Control